Addiction to Bitcoin and Cryptocurrency Trading

 Another type of addictive trading is known as Spread Betting.
-This is when someone makes a bet on a share, currency, or other financial instrument, going up or down.
-The difference between with day trading is that it doesn’t involve actually buying a share (or security), but simply betting on which way the price will go.
+This is when someone makes a bet on a share, currency, or other financial instruments, going up or down.
+The difference between day trading is that it doesn’t involve actually buying a share (or security), but simply betting on which way the price will go.

-According to Janice Dorn, one in ten day traders in the USA are addicted to it:
+According to Janice Dorn, one in ten-day traders in the USA are addicted to it:

 “Sometimes they get lucky and win.
 Most of the time, they lose.
-Often, they lose big, but keep going because they are in a vicious downward cycle, doing what is called “revenge trading” to try to recoup their losses.
+Often, they lose big but keep going because they are in a vicious downward cycle, doing what is called “revenge trading” to try to recoup their losses.
 This is a recipe for complete disaster.”

 Such activities involve constantly fluctuating prices and monitoring these, on the internet, can be compelling and exciting.
 Some people have made a lot of money in this way.

-How do people get addicted?
+How do people get cryptocurrency addiction?

-The internet allows anyone with a smartphone instant access to global markets, where prices are updated every few seconds.
+Access through your mobile: The internet allows anyone with a smartphone instant access to global markets, where prices are updated every few seconds.
 Watching price fluctuations can be compelling and, in some cases, addictive.

-Chris Burn, a gambling therapist at Castle Craig Hospital says, “the high risk, fluctuating cryptocurrency market appeals to the problem gambler.
+Fluctuating markets: Chris Burn, a gambling therapist at Castle Craig Hospital says, “the high risk, fluctuating cryptocurrency market appeals to the problem gambler.
 It provides excitement and an escape from reality.
 Bitcoin, for example, has been heavily traded and huge gains & losses were made.
 It’s a classic bubble situation.”

 Recognising a cryptocurrency addiction

 Not all day traders or investors in cryptocurrencies are addicted to gambling and it can be difficult to tell the difference between a passion and an addiction.